 Motion Design Process & Animation Workflow

 Creating motion graphics for sports organisations and purpose-driven brands benefits from a clear, collaborative process.
-Whether you’re launching a campaign, producing an explainer, or supporting a wider creative team, I guide projects from brief to delivery in a way that’s predictable, organised and easy to manage.
+Whether you’re launching a campaign, producing explainer content, or supporting a wider creative team, I guide projects from brief to delivery in a way that is predictable, organised, and easy to manage.

-I regularly work with agencies, either taking full ownership of animation delivery or slotting into existing teams under established creative direction.
-I’m comfortable working within brand systems, shared timelines and external approval processes.
+I regularly work with agencies, either taking full ownership of animation delivery or integrating into existing teams under established creative direction.
+I’m comfortable working within brand systems, shared timelines, and external approval processes, and I understand how motion fits into larger production pipelines.

 Below is a typical outline of how projects run.
-The exact shape may flex depending on scope, but the goal is always the same: clarity at each stage, no surprises, and work that holds up under pressure.
+The exact shape may flex depending on scope and timelines, but the goal is always the same.
+Clear stages, no surprises, and work that holds up under production pressure.

 Want to talk through a project?
 Get in touch, and we’ll map out the best approach.